Iranildot/inducalc/README.md

 - Helper mode: it help users to type/see arguments and options more easily;
 - Clear command: clean up the text area;

-### Custom:
+### Custom features:

-- project: workspace to organize techfiles and inductor's params
+- Create projects workspaces to handle techfiles and inductors params;
-  - delete: delete an existing project;
-  - list: list project's names into current directory;
-  - new: create a new project;
-  - rename: rename a specific project name;
-- inductor: fu
+- Specify inductors params and then extrac a .gds file;
+- Create, import or export techfiles;